lukmanaj/mind-palace/_posts/2023-02-12-How-I-started-learning-Python.md

 4. Data Visualization with Python
 5. Machine Learning with Python

-In the end, I didn't have a clear pathway to a future but I am happy that I am now in a fellowship with a community that can support me as I strive to achieve the programmin goal.
+In the end, I didn't have a clear pathway to a future but I am happy that I am now in a fellowship with a community that can support me as I strive to achieve the programming goal.
 Alhamdulillah.